bshiroya/SysconJobScheduler-src/Readme.txt

 ---------------------------------------------------------

 After installation, run the ServiceInstall.bat file to install and start the service.
-For successfully running the ServiceInstall.bat the user might should have admin privilege.
+For successfully running the ServiceInstall.bat the user should have admin privilege.